Varlamov stops 29 shots in Islanders’ 4-0 win over Flyers

 The Islanders have been stingy in the bubble as well, matching a franchise record by allowing fewer than 30 shots in nine straight games.
 New York knocked out third-seeded Washington in five games after taking out Florida 3-1 in the Stanley Cup qualifiers.

 The Islanders had the early jump in the second-round opener.
 Greene scored 6 minutes in, beating Carter from near the blue line through traffic.
-The 37-year-old is the 10th player in NHL history to go 10 or more years between playoff goals.

 New York outshot Philadelphia 15-4 in the first period, but Carter made some spectacular saves to keep it 1-0.